-Some fruit ripen on the tree, some won't ripen until well after their picked, some change color, some look the same, and it goes on.
+Some fruit ripen on the tree, some won't ripen until well after they are picked, some change color, some look the same, and it goes on.
 People are worried they will take something home and find out they don't like - whether not sweet enough, soft enough, ripe enough, flavorful enough, etc.

 Since they are now coming into season and people want to know, I want to address today how to tell when a pomegranate is ripe.
-Learn how to pick one out in the store and when it is ready to eat when you take it home.

-❓ How to Tell When a Pomegranate is Ripe
+❓ How to Tell

 In doing some research on the subject, I have seen a mixed opinions on the manner.
 People offer their advice on the right moment a pomegranate is ripe.
 They think it should look a certain way.

 When you buy one in the store or at a market, they are ready to eat immediately.
 You don't have to leave them out on the counter, or put them in a paper bag, or anything like that.
 It's go time right from the get go.

-Sometimes you will see a crack near the top of the fruit as long as it doesn't go through the fruit, your fine.
-In fact, I heard that this is what pomegranates do as they hang on the tree, so I might even suggest you look for this as this is a sign the pomegranate has been on the tree longer.
+Sometimes you will see a crack near the stem end of the fruit.
+As long as it doesn't go through the fruit, your fine.
+In fact, I heard that this is what pomegranates do as they hang on the tree.
+I might even suggest you look for this as this is a sign the pomegranate has been on the tree longer.

 Pomegranates that will be shipped across the country may be picked early than ideal.
 If you live in a place that pomegranates can grow I suggest picking them from your local farmer's market.
 They are most likely to have spend more time on the tree before being picked.

-📦 How to Store Pomegranates
+📦 How to Store

 Pomegranates can be left out and be fine, but they will last longest if you refrigerate them whole.
 You get quite a long time out of a pomegranate if keep it chilled, up to 3 months!